ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/organizingtests.md

 ## Section summary

-Of course, you can always combine two or more of the above style as long as your code is consistent.
+Of course, you can always combine two or more of the above styles as long as your code is consistent.
 Now, let's take a look at the framework's [Test Configuration](/tutorial/testconfig.html)!